Firaenix/bittorrent-protocol/README.md

 - Converted to typescript
 - Allow optional termination of stream if remote peer does not have the same extension
+- Ensure full handshake + extended handshake happens before allowing data to be requested.
+- BEP10 extensions are now much more powerful, allowing extensions to hook into the bittorrent protocol as messages are passed around.
+Check IExtension for details on the methods added.
+(BEP10e)

 ## TODO

-- Ensure full handshake + extended handshake happens before allowing data to be requested.
 - Allow metainfo files and magnet links to specify the hashing algorithm used for an infohash.
 - (Maybe) Satisfy ![BEP30](http://bittorrent.org/beps/bep_0030.html) and allow Merkel hashes instead of pieces in a torrent file.
 - Torrent Signing ![BEP35](http://bittorrent.org/beps/bep_0035.html)